-23+ New & Best Montreal Restaurants for this Spring and Summer 2018
+New & Best Montreal Restaurants for 2022

 Mon Lapin is a much anticipated new wine bar in Little Italy.
 Opened by the team behind Joe Beef – a famed Montreal establishment – the cozy corner spot doesn’t have any of the ego that can come with a star studded team.
 It seats only 35 customers at a time and serves 15 constantly rotating dishes made of local farm fresh ingredients that strive to please the mouth instead of the eyes.
-Most importantly, it features a tasteful selection of natural wines, which take centre stage in the room.
-Mon Lapin doesn’t take reservations so stop by soon to see what the buzz is about!
+Most importantly, it features a tasteful selection of natural wines, which take centre stage in the middle of the room.
+Mon Lapin doesn’t take reservations, so stop by soon to see what the buzz is about!

 Located between Griffintown and Old Montreal, Mélisse serves up simple goodness day round.
 With its roots in brunch, the restaurant is now open for dinner too.
 At Mélisse, you can count on food that is light, fresh and thought out, just like the airy decor.
 Whether you’re having a cup of coffee or a glass of wine, sitting inside or on the spacious terrace – stop by soon.
 The restaurant is a peaceful oasis that serves fresh local food and a moment of rest in the heart of Montreal.

 Moleskine is never really one thing.
 With an upper level dedicated to refined Italian dining, and a lower level that serves wood-oven pizza (for here or to go), as well as ice-cream, Moleskine is a restaurant with a split personality that offers something for everyone.
 Both upstairs and down you’ll find innovation that packs a punch: hearty and memorable dishes above, simple and well-made bites below.
-Its name, even, is a nod to the charming stationary store next door.
+Its name, even, is a nod to Nota Bene, a charming stationary store next door.
 Nominated by EnRoute for its list of best Canadian restaurants in 2017, Moleskine is worth paying a visit – or two.

-Another wine bar member of the Joe Beef family, Le Vin Papillon is currently ranked at number 4 in Canada’s 100 Best Restaurants.
-Not quite as new as Mon Lapin, but just as witty and fresh, it specializes in vegetable dishes, however, cooked in butter or duck fat, they are not quite vegetarian.
+Another wine bar member of the Joe Beef family, Le Vin Papillon is currently ranked at number 5 in Canada’s 100 Best Restaurants.
+Not quite as new as Mon Lapin, but just as witty and fresh, it specializes in vegetable dishes, however, sometimes cooked in butter or duck fat, they are not quite vegetarian.
 Their decadent ham is also turning heads.
 Paired with the roasted caramel flavours of their innovative comfort foods is a wide selection natural wines – all in a cozy Little Burgundy location.
 In the summer, you can hope to get a seat on the amazing patio, but come early as they do not take reservations.

 Experience vegetarian and vegan dining at its finest–LOV (Local, Organic, Vegetarian) is a fine dining experience without the meat.
 Located in Old Montreal, LOV is a bright, airy restaurant that feels like you’ve stepped into a botanical garden.
 The design is as cozy as it is sleek: wicker chairs hang from the ceiling and terrariums adorn each table.
 They only use the freshest ingredients in their dishes, which pair greatly with their beautifully-presented, zesty cocktails.
 They also offer a list of organic wine and beer.
 LOV is sure to please all customers with any diet, so bring your family, friends, date or anyone else you lov.